 Destroying the nerves using a laser, electricity, or ultrasound

 The procedures to disrupt the nerves may be done using a laparoscope.
 When these nerves are cut, other organs in the pelvis, such as the ureters, are occasionally injured.

 Some alternative treatments for menstrual cramps have been suggested but have not been studied well.
 They include behavioral counseling (such as systematic desensitization and relaxation and pain management training), acupuncture Acupuncture Acupuncture, a therapy within traditional Chinese medicine, is one of the most widely accepted CAM therapies in the Western world.
-Licensed practitioners do not necessarily have a medical degree... read more , acupressure, chiropractic therapy Chiropractic In chiropractic, a manipulative and body-based practice, the relationship between the structure of the spine and the function of the nervous system is seen as key to maintaining or restoring... read more , and transcutaneous electrical nerve stimulation In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (application of a gentle electric current through electrodes placed on the skin).
+Licensed practitioners do not necessarily have a medical degree... read more , acupressure, chiropractic therapy Chiropractic In chiropractic, a manipulative and body-based practice, the relationship between the structure of the spine and the function of the nervous system is seen as key to maintaining or restoring... read more , and transcutaneous electrical nerve stimulation Nondrug Pain Treatments Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (application of a gentle electric current through electrodes placed on the skin).
 Hypnosis is being studied as treatment.